 The core of this site is Fox’s Armory of the West Country, a list in progress of coats of arms and their variants associated with the south-western counties of England, namely Cornwall, Devon, Somerset & Dorset.
-Currently the list contains about ten thousand descriptions or blazons.
-There are over three thousand illustrations.
+Currently the list contains about eleven thousand descriptions or blazons.
+There are over four thousand illustrations.

 The original purpose of the list was to help with the dating of bench ends in the churches of the West Country by identification of coats of arms carved on them.
 An increasing proportion of the illustrations in the list are images of arms currently displayed in those churches.